GoogleChrome/web.dev/src/site/content/en/blog/native-lazy-loading/index.md

   </video>
 </figure>

-Starting with Chrome 76, you'll be able to use the new `loading` attribute to lazy load resources, without the need for a separate JavaScript library.
+Starting with Chrome 76, you'll be able to use the new `loading` attribute to lazy load resources without the need to write custom lazy loading code or use a separate JavaScript library.
 Let's dive into the details.

 ## Why native lazy loading?